iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Duality/Convex Conjugation.md

 **Notations**

-For clear notations, we will present conjugating a function wrt to a specific parameter for an expression, and show what intputs are given.
+For clear notations, we will present conjugating a function wrt to a specific parameter for an expression, and show what inputs are given.
 For example, taking the conjugation of $f(Ax + b, y)$ wrt to $x$ and evaluating the conjugate at $z$ is denoted as:

 $$
 \begin{aligned}